python-websockets/websockets/compliance/README.rst

 protocol error and closes the connection at the library level before the application gets a chance to echo the previous frame.

-In 6.4.3 and 6.4.4, even though it uses an incremental decoder, websockets doesn't notice the invalid utf-8 fast enough to get a "Strict" pass.
+In 6.4.1, 6.4.2, 6.4.3, and 6.4.4, even though it uses an incremental decoder,
+websockets doesn't notice the invalid utf-8 fast enough to get a "Strict" pass.
 These tests are more strict than the RFC.

+Test case 7.1.5 fails because websockets treats closing the connection in the middle of a fragmented message as a protocol error.
+As a consequence, it sends a close frame with code 1002.
+The test suite expects a close frame with code 1000, echoing the close code that it sent.
+This isn't required.
+RFC 6455 states that "the endpoint typically echos the status code it received", which leaves the possibility to send a close frame with a different status code.